 This recipe for “Butter Chickpeas” is inspired by the classic Indian restaurant dish butter chicken (murgh makhani).
 We’ve swapped the meat for hearty chickpeas but retained the creamy spiced tomato cream sauce.
 This is a dairy-free dinner that is ready in just 20 minutes, and it’s something that the whole family will love!
-Serve with rice and naan for a festive Indian dinner.
+Serve it with rice and naan for a festive Indian dinner.

 What is butter chicken and where did it originate?